-Ann Pilkington: Gower, 2013.
+Ann Pilkington: Routledge.
 ISBN: 9781472408327

 This book on the list is the most aligned to the project management lifecycle, covering the most appropriate approaches to use at various times through the project depending on the stage you are at.

-3. Results Without Authority (2nd Edition)
+3. Results Without Authority

-Tom Kendrick, Amacom 2012.
+Tom Kendrick, Amacom (2nd Ed).
 ISBN: 9780814417812

 In Results Without Authority the author includes examples from his own experience which demonstrate the techniques of getting project work done through others without direct authority.
 Very useful and highly recommended.

 4. 42 Rules of Employee Engagement

-Susan Stamm: Superstar Press, 2009.
+Susan Stamm: Superstar Press (2nd Ed).
 ISBN: 9780979942884

 5. Business Networking: The Survival Guide

-Will Kintish: Pearson, 2014.
+Will Kintish: Pearson.
 ISBN: 9781292009377

 It also makes the point that networking is what your manager expects you to be doing – it’s no longer a nice-to-have element that sets you out from the crowd, it’s your job.

 6. Conflict 101

-Susan H. Shearouse: Amacom, 2011.
+Susan H. Shearouse: Amacom.
 ISBN: 9780814417126

 This book reminds us that conflict on teams is inevitable.
-The aim of is to help you manage conflict more effectively by managing it at a lower level.
+The aim of Conflict 101 is to help you manage conflict more effectively by managing it at a lower level.
 It includes lots of stories to illustrate the points and it’s easy to read.
 In fact, it instantly made me feel better about my bad day when I started reading in on the Tube.

 7. Collaboration Explained: Facilitation Skills for Software Project Leaders

-Jean Tabaka: Addison Wesley, 2006.
+Jean Tabaka: Addison Wesley.
 ISBN: 9780321630056

 Many books talk about how important collaboration is but Collaboration Explained is a pragmatic and practical book about collaboration that actually shows you how to do it.
 I thought there were lots of techniques in here that I could use.